 If oxytocin is needed at delivery or to prevent excessive bleeding, it can also be given intramuscularly (into a muscle) or by slow intravenous injection directly into a vein.

 If you receive too much (overdose)

 As oxytocin is given to you in a hospital under the supervision of your doctor or medical staff, it is very unlikely that you will receive an overdose.
 You will be closely monitored while in the hospital so that any unwanted side effects can be treated.
-However if you experience severe side effects contact your medical or nursing staff immediately.
+However, if you experience severe side effects tell your doctor and nurse immediately.

-Tell your doctor as soon as possible if you do not feel well while you are taking oxytocin or if you have any questions or concerns.
+Tell your doctor and nurse as soon as possible if you do not feel well while you are receiving oxytocin.

 - nausea (feeling sick) or vomiting